ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project is available for [Download](https://ryandebraal.com/downloads/4-2.Milestone.Three.Enhancement.Two-Ryan.DeBraal.zip).
 ###### This project is available as a [Repo](https://github.com/ryandebraalsnhu/Artifact.One.Data.Structures.and.Algorithms).

+## Description
 For this artifact I chose to consolidate the assignments of Module Three, Five and Six of the CS-260-Q3396 Data Structures and Algorithms course into a single project and allow the user to select which mode they would like to utilize in order to load, read, search and delete bids from a data structure.
 This was a valuable experience for me because as I revisited each methodology and directly compared them against each other I became much more familiar with the pros and cons of each data structure type.

-## Data Structures
+### Data Structures
-Main.cpp in the FinalProject solution best exemplifies my knowledge and understanding of the data structure types we learned about in this course.

 The Linked List mode pulls the data from the CSV and stores it in a data structure with a dynamic size.
 However, this methodology has several drawbacks:
-•	They can only be iterated across in one direction, from the beginning or “head” to the end or “tail”, this means there is no “random access” allowed.
+- They can only be iterated across in one direction, from the beginning or “head” to the end or “tail”, this means there is no “random access” allowed.
-•	A pointer to the head node must be constantly maintained.
+- A pointer to the head node must be constantly maintained.

-Fig 1.
-Linked Lists

 ![image](https://user-images.githubusercontent.com/83176990/129496849-fb9c8cbd-d7d8-4264-918d-a178f2c83c43.png)